geotim90/Nevini/docs/warframe.md

 Command | Description
 --------|------------
-[order-book](#command-order-book) | displays the top five rows of the order book for a tradeable Warframe item using data from warframe.market
+[baro](#command-baro) | displays the current status of the Void Trader using data from warframestat.us [order-book](#command-order-book) | displays the top five rows of the order book for a tradeable Warframe item using data from warframe.market
 [price-check](#command-price-check) | performs a price check on a tradeable Warframe item using data from warframe.market

+## Command: `baro`

+Displays the current status of the Void Trader using data from warframestat.us.

+This command can be executed in a text channel or via direct message.

+Permission overrides may be applied on node **warframe.baro**.

 ## Command: `order-book`